 “I need his help for something,” said Julia.

-Cassandra marched over to Julia and ushered her into the next room.
+Marching over to Julia, Cassandra took the deputy by the arm and ushered her into the next room.

 “Cassandra and I dated in high school.”
 I replied.